Away With The Steiners

 A Kurta with loose trousers (not tights) or jeans is fine too.
 Just make sure the Kurta or top that you choose is more conservative than modest in terms of length.

-What should I wear in Pakistan as a male traveller?
+What To Wear in Pakistan as a Male Traveller?

-For travelling families, this is always an additional question after sorting plans for what to wear ourselves!
+For travelling families, this is always an additional question after sorting plans for what to wear in Pakistan ourselves!

 Local kids wear a mixture of traditional and Western clothing in Pakistan.